florish/pickleball/article.md

 To be precise: the provisional rally scoring rules for doubles as [introduced](https://usapickleball.org/docs/2025-USA-Pickleball-Rulebook-Change-Document.pdf) in the [2025 USA Pickleball Rulebook](https://usapickleball.org/docs/2025-USA-Pickleball-Rulebook.pdf).

 During our weekly play, we tried things out and reread the rules.
-Our conclusion: there is something odd about the "forced" right side serving after a side out by means of (sometimes) switching player sides based on odd/even current score.
-This causes _every_ round of serving to start on the right side, which leads to more right side serves than left side serves.
+Our conclusion: there is something odd about the "forced" right side serving after a side out.
+This causes every round of serving to start on the right side, which leads to more right side serves than left side serves.

-A couple of days later, I realized that it should be possible to run a pickleball scoring simulator.
+A couple of days later, I realized that it should be possible to prove this point by running a pickleball scoring simulator.
 The winner of every point is decided by a coin-flip-like mechanism, leading to a 50/50 chance for both teams to win every point.
 Within a couple of seconds, the simulator can play a million points, while keeping track of the number of left side and right side serves for all four players.

 ## Article overview

-Next up, the simulator setup is explained.

-With this setup, the article show the differences between two types of doubles scoring:
+First, the simulator setup is explained.
+The simulator is then used to show the differences between two types of doubles scoring:

 1. **Traditional scoring**: the official (non-provisional) 2025 scoring rules
 2. **Rally scoring**: the provisional 2025 rally scoring rules

-Given these results, we dive into why the 2025 provisional rally scoring rules could be unfair.
+Given these results, the article examines why the 2025 provisional rally scoring rules could be problematic.
 To take these problems away, an alternative rally scoring approach is offered, followed by a couple of discussion points.

 ## Simulator setup